 Lack of consent is an element of each New York Sex Abuse charge, whether included in the charge or not.
 Thus, if the sexual contact was consensual, the individual cannot be convicted of any of the New York Sex Abuse charges (with the exception of Sex Abuse 3, if the age difference is over 5 years).

 2. Lack of Knowledge

 For cases involving individual who is unable to consent because s/he is mentally disabled, mentally incapacitated or physically helpless, it is affirmative defense that the defendant, at the time s/he engaged in the conduct constituting the offense, did not know of the facts or conditions responsible for such incapacity to consent.

 3. Legitimate Medical Purpose

 If the sexual conduct was performed for a legitimate purpose, i.e. during the course of a medical examination, that is a defense to New York Sex Abuse charges.
 With that being said, just because a medical exam is performed by a medical professional, doesn’t mean that the prosecutor can’t bring a case and convict a medical professional of inappropriately touching a patient.

 Contact Top Rated New York Sexual Abuse Criminal Defense Lawyers

 If you have been charged with Sexual Abuse, or another New York sex crime, you need experienced counsel.
 These types of cases can result in a misdemeanor or felony record, as well as jail time.
 Perhaps the worst potential consequence of being convicted of a New York Sex crime, is wearing the “scarlet letter” of the sex offender registration.
 Finding the right attorney can make all the difference in your case.
-Read our client reviews and contact us today to schedule your initial consultation.
+Read our client reviews and call us at 212-729-9494 or contact us today for your free initial consultation.